Audience: Franklin University members that need to use live closed captioning for Zoom meetings.

 - Start recording, as seen here Recording and sharing Zoom Session, and move forward with your Meet Session.

+Students will need to have multiple screens to effectively use this Closed Caption method.
 Students will need to install the full Zoom Desktop application and sign in.
 This can be completed by following the steps, via Installing and Signing into the Zoom app.
-Once signed in please follow the steps provided directly by Zoom, as seen here Viewing Zoom Closed Captions, to view the typed closed captions.
+Once signed in please follow the steps provided directly by Zoom, as seen here, Using Dual Monitors with Zoom, to allow Zoom to use two screens.
+Once this feature is on and you join the meeting you will see both presenters' screens.
+You can place them side by side or keep them on separate screens.

 - Join the Meet Session with the Zoom Meeting ID provided by the instructor*. *If you did not receive this information please contact the instructor of the class.